Advanced Materials and Surfaces Group (AMSG)

 The AMSG team focus is essentially divided into two main research areas;

-Thin films and surface structures, CVD, MOVPE and ALD
+Thin films and surface structures, CVD, ALD and other novel deposition techniques.

 Photonic band gap materials